segunsub/intro-to-paired-programming-lab/README.md

 3. Navigator(s) explains how to implement the function while Driver writes the code so those test cases pass!
 4. Driver tests the code, does some refactoring if needed, or adds additional test cases if desired.

 Switch roles for each of the problems below.
+Once you finish this problem, the driver should commit and push your code up to Github.
+Verify that your changes are in the remote repo, then have your group members pull those changes down.

 ## How do I know if the code is working?
 1. You should manually test your code by running the program.
 From the project's root directory, type `node app.js` in the terminal and see if the program does out what you expect it to.